 Small surveillance cameras are widely available, and can easily be installed at discreet locations in cars.
 If more Nigerians pick up a cue from that one YouTube video, then life would become a lot harder for those armed beggars in uniforms.

-It would also make life easier for anyone living in Nigeria, and for those police officers who are honest, and who suffer from the bad image of their institution.
+It would also make life easier for those few diehard cops who reject corruption (yes, they still exist!), and who suffer from the bad image of their institution.